Featured Articles

 All other modern religions came later: Hinduism circa 1000–500 BC, Zoroastrianism circa 600 BC, Buddhism in the 5th century BC, Taoism in the 4th century BC, and Islam in the 6th or 7th century AD.
 Judeo-Christianity preceded all of these by at least 500 years.

-But Christianity didn't become a "thing" until 32 or 33 AD, right?
-Actually, not really and that's why I'm using the term Judeo-Christianity.
-The central theme of all the ancient Hebrew texts is the belief in a coming Messiah who would redeem God's people.
+But Christianity didn’t become a “thing” until 32 or 33 AD, right?
+Actually, not really and that’s why I’m using the term Judeo-Christianity.
+The central theme of all the ancient Hebrew texts is the belief in a coming Messiah who would redeem God’s people.
 This Anointed One/Christ/Messiah would fulfill the Law, Psalms, and Prophets, save the lost, and establish an everlasting Kingdom.
-The very first prophecy given in the Bible is about Him (Gen. 3:15) and the Old Testament (called the Tanakh in Judaism) is replete with descriptions about Him and what He would do and accomplish (e.g. Deut.
+The very first prophecy given in the Bible is about Him (Gen. 3:15) and the Old Testament (called the Tanakh in Judaism) is replete with descriptions about Him and what He would do and accomplish (e.g., Deut.
 18:14–22; Job 19:25; Ps.
 2; Ps.
-22; Is.
-9:1–7; Is.
+22; Isa.
+9:1–7; Isa.
 53; Zech.
 12:10–14; 14:3–4).
 The Old Testament is about Christ and His people the Israelites.
-It's proto-Christianity in the truest sense.
+It’s proto-Christianity in the truest sense.

 The source of monotheism and religion itself is Judeo-Christianity.
 Common religious concepts like Godworshipritualfaithforgivenessgrace, and redemption all stem from the Bible and the revelations contained therein.
 All other religions are sad and twisted imitations.

-The Bible is Uniquely True
+The Bible Is Uniquely True

-In secular circles it is common to speak collectively of books like the Bible, Koran, and Bhagavad Gita as "holy texts" or "holy books," but the term is comparing apples and oranges.
+In secular circles it is common to speak collectively of books like the Bible, Koran, and Bhagavad Gita as “holy texts” or “holy books,” but the term is comparing apples and oranges.
 It muddies the waters.
 By very definition the terms equate all truth claims and neglect objectivity.
 Each of these books contain numerous mutually exclusive tenets and statements presented as facts.
 Not all are true and not all are holy.
 For example, the Bible repeatedly claims that Yahweh is the only God (Deut.
 4:35, 39; 6:4; 32:39; 2 Sam.
 7:22; 1 Kgs.
 8:60; 2 Kgs.
 5:15; 19:15; 1 Chr.
 17:20; Neh.
 9:6; Ps.
-18:31; 86:10; Is.
+18:31; 86:10; Isa.
 43:10; 44:6, 8; 45:21; 46:9; Mk.
 12:29–34; Jn.
 17:3; 1 Cor.
 8:4–6; Eph.
 4:6; 1 Tim.
 2:5; Jas.
-2:19) and that Jesus is the only source of salvation (e.g. Ps.
+2:19) and that Jesus is the only source of salvation (e.g., Ps.
 2:1–12; Jn.
 3:18, 36; 8:24; 14:6; Acts 4:12; 2 Thess.
 1:8; 1 Tim.
 2:5; 1 Jn.
 5:11–13).
-Allah, Brahma, Zeus, and Ba'al can't be gods and neither can Islam, Hinduism, or the Buddha be sources of salvation if the Bible, is, in fact, true.
+Allah, Brahma, Zeus, and Ba’al can’t be gods and neither can Islam, Hinduism, or the Buddha be sources of salvation if the Bible, is, in fact, true.

 A foundational belief of the Judeo-Christian faith presented in the Bible is that reality itself is rooted in the self-existent God (Yahweh/Yehovah, whose Name means “I Am that I Am” or “The One who is, who was, and who is to come”) and only God’s revelations to men can be regarded as objective truth.
 From the very beginning of the Bible we discover that the book presents the Deity as self-existent, existing before time, transcendent, and personally involved in His creation—both before and after His creative activity.
 Therefore the Bible and the Noahic-Abrahamic traditions that preceded it proclaim monotheism to be objective truth.
 This necessarily rules out pantheism, panentheism, polytheism, animism, and deism—the bulk of all other religions.